evanoshea21/Sauce-Apparel-Frontend/README.md

 - **Cart** -- You can update a cart item's quantity or delete it from your cart (stored in localStorage)
 - **Payment** -- You can sign in Using Google or Facebook OAuth (or only Github for this sandbox demo instance) to save/retrieve your payment methods.
 OR you can opt for guest checkout which prompts you for your Billing Address and Credit Card information.
-- **Checkout** -- Based on first two components, your payment info and cart items are loaded into React state to prepare for user checkout.
+- **Checkout** -- Based on the first two components, your payment info and cart items are loaded into React state to prepare for user checkout.
 Once checkout is initiated, the chain-reaction of async operations to complete your purchase is kick-started (mentioned above, under _The Complex Process of Securing a Checkout_ section).

 #### Consolidated all Types & Utility functions in discrete files